 2. Use Your Mobile Phone as the Remote for Android TV

 Android TV boxes come with some really decent remotes.
 The Mi Box comes with a really nice, lightweight, and sleek remote.
 However, these Bluetooth remotes can only go so far when it comes to ease of use, especially when you need to type text on your TV.
 Fortunately, Google has an “Android TV Remote Control” app (free), that you can use to get a remote interface on your mobile.
-With a Bluetooth/WiFi connection between your TV, and phone, you can easily navigate the interface through your Android phone.
+With a Bluetooth or WiFi connection between your TV and phone, you can easily navigate the interface through your Android phone.

-The best thing about this, is that when you need to enter text on the Android TV, you can use the on-screen keyboard in your mobile to do so, which is definitely much faster than using the Leanback keyboard thing that Android TVs come with.
+The best thing about this, is that when you need to enter text on the Android TV, you can use the on-screen keyboard in your mobile to do so, which is definitely much faster than using the leanback keyboard that Android TVs come with.